onap/integration/docs/docs_vfw_edgex_k8s.rst

 	}
   }

-**Step 2  add a complex to the cloud**
+**Step 2:**  Add a complex to the cloud

-Note: just adding one that exists already
+Adding an already existing complex is enough.
+You do not need to create new ones.

 ::